bfut/ReaScripts/README.md

 How to set up:
   1) Install the script, and SWS.
   2) Open REAPER > Actions > Show action list...
-  3) Assign a keyboard shortcut for the script.
+  3) Assign a keyboard shortcut to the script.

 How to use:
   1) Select media item.